 Common Name: Hedge Woundwort

-Stachys sylvatica is a Perennial up to 0.90 metres tall.
+Stachys sylvatica is a perennial plant that can grow up to 0.90 metres tall.

 It has medicinal and miscellaneous uses.